zikichombo/sio/libsio/cb.md

 # Callbacks connecting Go and C

-this document contains some (still buggy) thoughts on using atomic to synchronise hardware sound buffers with go slices/libsio.Packet in callback based sound APIs.
+this document contains some thoughts on using atomic to synchronise hardware sound buffers with go slices/libsio.Packet in callback based sound APIs.